 Call for Nominations

-The Call for Nominations for 2019 Professional Awards will be made available here in Fall 2018.
+The Call for AFHVS Professional Award Nominations for 2019 is now available.
 Completed nominations packages are due by March 1, 2019.
 Full submission instructions are provided in the Call.
+Click on the link below to download the Call for Nominations.

 The Richard P. Haynes Distinguished Lifetime Achievement Award in Agriculture, Food, and Human Values